-A wonderful winter act of kindness.
+Cozy up with a winter act of kindness.

 Any number of local organizations would appreciate your donations of these simple “no-sew” fleece blankets.
 Check with hospitals, homeless shelters, care facilities, or police and fire stations to gauge interest.
-Or deliver them to your local chapter of Project Linus or Binky Patrol.
-These two groups will distribute them to organizations with the greatest need.

 What you’ll need

 - Fleece fabric (amount varies with blanket size) or a fleece blanket kit